canvas-medical/documentation/collections/_api/authentication-best-practices.md

 ...
 ```

+Repeated, unnecessary calls to a token request function double the number of requests this script
+generates.

-#### Do this instead
+#### Do this

 Regardless of the authentication method used, a successful request includes `"expires_in": ` in the
 response body.
-The value will be some integer value - such as 36000 - which is the number of seconds until
+The corresponding value will be an integer for the number of seconds until
-that token will be set to expired in Canvas.
-Reusing the token and eliminating redundant token requests results in:
+the token will be expired in Canvas.
+By reusing the token and eliminating redundant token requests,
-  - increased **performance** by reducing the overall number of requests
+there is a **performance** gain from reducing the overall number of requests.
+The system is also more
-  - a more **secure** system since having fewer tokens reduces the overall surface area for illegitamate access
+**secure** - having fewer tokens reduces the overall surface area for illegitamate access

-  - **General Guidelines**:
+**General Guidelines:**
 - store the access token as securely as the client id and secret
 - depending on your use case, it may be best to store a token just for that session or to reuse
     it until it nears expiration
 - store the expiration datetime as well and check it before requesting a new token
 - use a refresh token if you provided in the authentication response for the authentication flow being used

 There's any number of ways to do this in your language of choice.
 In Python, your code may look more like: